AverageBlank/URLShortener/README.md

 3. **Run the container**

-- Start MongoDB & Flask server with one of the following command:
+- Start the MongoDB & Flask server with one of the following command:
   ```bash
   docker compose up
   ```